 While entry-level accounting software may be able to help you manage the basics while the company is in its early stages, it is less likely that the same system will have the built-in flexibility and adaptability to grow and evolve in a way that would ensure no disruption to internal processes or harm customer relations.

 Instead of compensating for system shortcomings by implementing disparate patching solutions, a unified cloud platform seamlessly consolidates everything that a given system user needs to be aware of in one place, enabling higher efficiency and data consistency.

 By listening to the requirements of our clients during implementations of Microsoft Dynamics 365, Merit Solutions has developed a way for midsized companies to get up and running with a tier 1 solution such as D365 for a fraction of the cost of conventional deployments.
-Companies looking to start small and grow at their own pace – not by patching over system issues with disparate solutions, but rather by expanding functionalities of a single solution – can take advantage of Rapid 365 to jumpstart their process of digitalization.
+Companies looking to start small and grow at their own pace – not by patching over system issues with disparate solutions, but rather by expanding functionalities of a single solution – can work with us to jumpstart their process of digitalization.